 Besides promoting the best possible quality of life, the clinic is vital in establishing a database of patient records, thus creating potential for drug trials to use Brisbane or Melbourne as their patient base.
 The Melbourne FA clinic is part of CCRN (Collaborative Clinical Research Network)

-Lily’s schedule for the full calendar year is already prepared but it’s hospital policy that she should reconfirm appointments with each specialist before locking in each clinic and then confirm bookings with patients six weeks in advance.
-If you attended clinic before, you’re likely scheduled for about the same dates this year (March 2016 moved to February 2017, April 2016 moved back to May 2017).
+The Clinic schedule for the full calendar year is already prepared but it’s hospital policy that they reconfirm appointments with each specialist before locking in each clinic and then confirm bookings with patients six weeks in advance.
+If you attended clinic before, you’re likely scheduled for about the same dates this year.